-At November 30, 2021, we had guarantees outstanding of \$0.6 million with terms of one year or less.
-As of November 30, 2021 and 2020, we had outstanding letters of credit of \$63.7 million and \$32.2 million, respectively.
+At November 30, 2022, we had no outstanding guarantees with terms of one year or less.
+As of November 30, 2022 and 2021, we had outstanding letters of credit of \$60.8 million and \$63.7 million, respectively.
 These letters of credit typically act as a guarantee of payment to certain third parties in accordance with specified terms and conditions.
-The unused portion of our letter of credit facility was \$13.6 million at November 30, 2021.
+The unused portion of our letter of credit facility was \$13.6 million at November 30, 2022.